Cheddar and Chive Savory Scones

 I cut the chives fresh from my own little herb garden.
 Makes me feel like a farmer when I cut my own herbs.
-Yup, just me chewing on a piece of straw with a red bandana tied around my neck, cultivating my herb farm.
+Yup, just me chewing on a piece of straw with a red bandana tied around my neck, harvesting my one by one farm :).

 - 2 tablespoons granulated sugar

 - 1 teaspoon salt

 - 3 large eggs 2 for scones and one for egg wash